Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's aggregation of latest postcode level ATO data released for financial year ended 30 June 2022 shows Park Avenue had a median income among taxpayers of $55,011 with average income standing at $64,927.
-This is approximately national average and compares to levels of $50,780 and $64,844 across Rest of Qld respectively.
-Based on Wage Price Index growth of 13.99% since financial year ended 30 June 2022, current estimates would be approximately $62,707 (median) and $74,010 (average) as of September 2025.
-According to Australian Bureau of Statistics Census data from 2021, incomes in Park Avenue fall between the 19th and 27th percentiles nationally for households, families, and individuals.
-The predominant income cohort spans 31.5% of locals (1,747 people) with incomes between $1,500 - 2,999, consistent with broader trends across the broader area showing 31.7% in the same category.
-Housing affordability pressures are severe, with only 84.8% of income remaining after housing costs, ranking at the 20th percentile nationally.
+According to AreaSearch's aggregation of ATO data released for financial year ended June 2023, Park Avenue had a median taxpayer income of $55,011 and an average income of $64,927.
+These figures are lower than the national averages of $53,146 and $66,593 respectively for Rest of Qld.
+Based on Wage Price Index growth from June 2023 to September 2025, estimated median income is approximately $60,463 and average income is around $71,361.
+The 2021 Census shows incomes in Park Avenue fall between the 19th and 27th percentiles nationally.
+The predominant income cohort spans 31.5% of locals (1,738 people) earning between $1,500 and $2,999 weekly, similar to broader trends across the area at 31.7%.
+Housing affordability pressures are severe in Park Avenue, with only 84.8% of income remaining after housing costs, ranking at the 20th percentile nationally.

 Frequently Asked Questions - Income